wilsonmar/gapi-node/README.md

 3. Scroll down to select URL Shortener, currently at version 1: http://developers.google.com/apis-explorer/#p/urlshortener/v1/

-> Notice there are three functions presented (insert a new URL, get the long URL, and list).

 ![Google URLS API Auth](http://www.merc.tv/img/fig/goo.api.auth.png "Google URLS API Auth")

+> Notice there are three functions provided by the API (insert a new short URL, get the long URL, and list the URLs).
-> Because Google manages shortened URLs with authentication, Google can report the creation time and other analytics when it expands short URLs.
+Because Google manages shortened URLs with authentication, Google can report the creation time and other analytics when it expands short URLs.

 4. Authorize requests using OAuth 2.0 by clicking the OFF switch to turn it ON.